 These rights apply to all people in all places where health care is provided in Australia.
 This includes public and private hospitals, day procedure services, general practice and other community health services.

 The first edition of the Australia Charter of Healthcare Rights was endorsed by health ministers in 2008.
 The second edition was launched in August 2019.

 In 2018 the Commission commenced a review of the Charter.
 Over 1600 survey responses were received and eight workshops were held with consumers, health service staff and policy-makers.
 The second edition reflects an increased focus on person-centred care and empowers consumers to take an active role in their healthcare.

-- The Charter (second edition) - online launch
+- The Charter (second edition) - online launch video

 The second edition of the Charter was released on 8 August 2019.
-Click here to see the video!

 - The Charter (second edition) - supportive resources

 A range of resources to support the use of the Charter are available.